Friday, December 1, 2017

 You can purchase What Happens In Asheville (An Amish Rumspringa Book 1) for only $0.99 on Kindle.
 Books 2 and 3 are also $0.99 for a limited time.
 Also available in paperback.

 Tattie Maggard lives near Swan Creek, just south of a Swiss Amish community in rural Missouri.
 When she’s not chasing black bears from her yard, she’s writing Amish romance, homeschooling her daughter, or playing an old tune on the ukulele.
-She has authored over fourteen Amish fiction books, available for Amazon Kindle or in paperback from Amazon.com. amazon.com/author/tattiemaggard
+She has authored over twenty Amish fiction books, available for Amazon Kindle or in paperback from Amazon.com. amazon.com/author/tattiemaggard